 Tower of power

 Parent-child food power struggles don’t start because anyone enjoys fighting.
 In fact, they generally start from a place of love and concern.
-It’s worrying to watch your once-eager eater pick at his favorite food, and decide that he is done after a bite or two.
+It’s worrying to watch your once-eager eater pick at their favorite food, and decide that they are done after a bite or two.
 Sometimes a toddler’s eating habits may seem like they can’t possibly be getting enough food.
 Most of the time, though, toddlers have a pretty good idea of what they need, nutritionally, and when they’re offered a healthy and varied diet on a regular basis, they tend to get the right balance of what they need over a little time.
 Just to make sure everything is on-track, though, there are a few different things you can do to encourage a healthy appetite at mealtime.

 - To make sure Baby isn’t filling up on liquid, you can try only offering water between meals (after 6 months), and only offering milk or juice later on in the meal.
 Filling up on milk or juice, both of which are very low in iron, has been linked to anemia.
 Juice is also often high in sugar in comparison to the nutrients it offers, and should only be offered on a limited basis.